Contour plowing: Modern history

-Contour plowing is also promoted in countries with similar rainfall patterns to the United States such as western Canada and Australia.
+Contour plowing is also promoted in countries with rainfall patterns similar to those in the United States, such as western Canada and Australia.

 The practice is effective only on slopes with between 2% and 10% gradient and when rainfall does not exceed a certain amount within a certain period.
 On steeper slopes and areas with greater rainfall, a procedure known as strip cropping is used with contour farming to provide additional protection.
-Contour farming is most effective when used with other soil conservation methods like strip cropping, terrace farming, and the use of cover crops.
+Contour farming is most effective when used with other soil conservation methods such as terrace farming, and the use of cover crops.
 The proper combination of such farming methods can be determined by various climatic and soil conditions of that given area.
-Farming sites are often classified into five levels: insensitive, mild, moderate, high and extreme, depending on the regions soil sensitivity.
-Contour farming is applied in certain European countries such as Belgium, Italy, Greece, Romania, Slovenia and Spain in areas with higher than 10% slope.
+Farming sites are often classified into five levels: insensitive, mild, moderate, high, and extreme, depending on the region's soil sensitivity.
+Contour farming is applied in certain European countries such as Belgium, Italy, Greece, Romania, Slovenia, and Spain in areas with higher than 10% slope.